 Anthony Damiani soon realized that the students who had gathered around him to learn meditation and philosophy needed psychological understanding.
 It was the late 1960s.
 We sat on lumpy cushions on the floor in the American Brahman Bookstore in Ithaca while Anthony shared passages from Carl Jung, gave examples, and led discussions about shadow, anima, animus, and Self.

-I longed to understand these enticing words.
-Jung called them archetypes or unconscious structuring principles in the psyche.
+I longed to understand these enticing ideas.
+Jung spoke of archetypes or unconscious structuring principles in the psyche.
 I didn’t quite get it no matter how hard I tried.
 Instead, I was consumed by Lamaze classes and my first pregnancy.

-In late September 1970, hours into labor, I visualized climbing a mountain as I’d done when I was pregnant.
+In late September 1970, hours into labor, I visualized climbing a mountain.
 Rest.
 Climb.
 Relax.
 Climb.
 Climb.
 Climb.
 Push.
 Breathe.
 Climb.

-I panted and puffed while Vic timed contractions.
+I panted and puffed while my husband Vic timed contractions.
 He rubbed my back and slipped ice cubes in my mouth.
 I wanted it to be over.
 It was taking too long.